-Basic Materials (XLB) – commodities, and the energy sector have been a weight on the sector, but it setting up technically and cleared the $48.50 level.
-ETFs to Watch: XLB – made move above $48.50.
-Hit the entry point and nice follow through on the move.
+Basic Materials (XLB) commodities, and the energy sector have been a weight on the sector, but it setting up technically to break higher if the both of these sectors can lend just a small helping hand.
+ETFs to Watch: XLB – move above $48.50.

-China was attempting to reverse off the recent lows, but economic data keeps stalling the starts on the upside.
-Double bottom pattern with a consolidation on the breakout finally followed through on Friday with the break higher.
-A move through the 50 DMA on YINN should be promising short term.
+China is attempting to reverse off the recent lows, but the economic data keeps stalling the starts on the upside.
+Double bottom pattern with a consolidation on the breakout is the current look.
+Need a follow through catalyst to push the sector through resistance and maintain the move higher being attempted short term.
 ETFs to Watch: Entry YINN $31.30.
-Friday’s break higher erased by the sell off on Monday.
-Watching to see how it unfolds near term.

-Biotech fell last week in response to the elections on belief the Republican controlled Senate would attempt to make changes in the Affordable healthcare bill.
-Reality of that happening short term is not great assuming a President who passed the legislation is still in the White House.
+Biotech fell on Wednesday in response to the elections on belief the Republican control Senate would attempt to make changes in the Affordable healthcare bill.
+Reality of that happening short term is not great assuming a democratic president who passed the legislation.
 Could present opportunity on the selling short term.
-ETFs to Watch: IBB, BIB, BIS, XBI.
-Need to be patient and let this consolidation unfold.
-Attempted to bounce on Monday, but failed to hold the move?
-Break lower gets ugly.
+ETFs to Watch: IBB, BIB, BIS, XBI

 We are tracking these to trade on the setups and we will take the one that works for the entry.
 Be patient and don’t force any trades.

-2) YINN – China was attempting to reverse off the recent lows, but the economic data keeps stalling the starts on the upside.
-Double bottom pattern with a consolidation on the breakout is the current look, but that is testing lower again.
+2) YINN – China is attempting to reverse off the recent lows, but the economic data keeps stalling the starts on the upside.
+Double bottom pattern with a consolidation on the breakout is the current look.
 Need a follow through catalyst to push the sector through resistance and maintain the move higher being attempted short term.
-Solid economic data from China on Monday put this back on the radar and added a 1/2 position.
-ETFs to Watch: Entry YINN $30.70 or FXI entry $39.50.
-ADDED see table.
+ETFs to Watch: Entry YINN $31.00.